Improve your financial knowledge

 Learn the terminology

-Asking your accountant and/or business advisor questions can improve your understanding of your finances and increase your financial literacy.
+Asking your accountant and/or business adviser questions can improve your understanding of your finances and increase your financial literacy.
 It can ensure you're fully informed before making financial decisions, as well as help you uncover possible errors.